 Hope Blooms is a North End Halifax community garden and salad dressing business run by inner city youth with help from mentors.
 It began in 2008 as a garden project with less than 12 kids involved, and has grown exponentially.

 The children plant seeds, tend crops, and turn their produce into organic dressing which is sold locally.
 Funds from the sale of the dressings go to a scholarship fund and community programming.
-The program’s first recipient recently finished his first year at the University of Toronto, and another will be attending Stanford in the fall.
+The program’s first recipient recently finished his first year at the University of Toronto, and another will be attending Stanford.

 - The greenhouse is a 1,500 square foot, off-grid building;

 - It draws nearly all of its energy from the sun;